alifdanial-1/VisAutoML/README.md

 Make sure to have both the frontend and backend running simultaneously for the full application to work properly.

 ## Running Tests
-This is to to test the deploy
+This is to to test the deploy2